Marzal/awesome-telegram/README.md

 ### Gestión canales / RRSS

-@GramToolBot

-@ControllerBot - Awesome bot for channel owners that helps you to create rich posts, view stats and more.
-Permite programar, añadir botones (texto/emojis, comentarios..), estadísticas...
+@ControllerBot - Awesome bot for channel owners that helps you to create rich posts, view stats and more. _(Permite programar, añadir botones (texto/emojis, comentarios..), estadísticas...)_

-@discussbot - Make this bot an admin in your channel to add comment buttons to all posts. (“Oficial”)
+@discussbot - Make this bot an admin in your channel to add comment buttons to all posts. _(Oficial)_

 @CommentsBot - I can help you to create posts with comments, share them to your channels or groups.

-@IFTTT - Link your Telegram groups or channels to more than 360 other services.
+@IFTTT - Link your Telegram groups or channels to more than 360 other services. - _(Oficial de IFFT)_

+@GramToolBot - Instagram helper bot on Telegram!.
+I can assist you with all sorts of things such as downloading posts, getting account stats, reseaching hashtags, finding viral content and much more!

 ### Administración de Grupos